Under the Land Laws of Puerto Rico, various programs were established to provide individuals

 Since a usufructuary may not sell, transfer, exchange, cede, assign, or in any manner

-alienate or encumber, in whole or in part, the usufruct right granted to him, the
+alienate or encumber, in whole or in part, the usufruct right granted to the individual,

 the farm as a usufruct becomes the owner of the farm.